intelligentplant/AppStoreConnect.Adapters/docs/tutorials/mqtt-adapter/README.md

 # Update the Adapter

 Delete `MyAdapter.ReadSnapshotTagValues.cs`; we will use a helper class to implement snapshot tag value polling instead.
+In Visual Studio, you may need to expand `MyAdapter.cs` in the Solution Explorer to find this file!

 Replace the contents of `MyAdapter.cs` with the following code: